 Whether or not that is just a nice story for prospective clients is up to the individual to decide, but one thing seems very clear about the health IT development world: interoperability is no longer a nice-to-have showpiece.
 It has become a central tenet of every calculated move vendors are going to take from now on.

 One big, happy, data-driven family

 The annual HIMSS Conference and Exhibition is one of the healthcare industry’s biggest parties.
-This year, more than 40,000 attendees from every imaginable type of organization descended on Las Vegas.
+In 2016, more than 40,000 attendees from every imaginable type of organization descended on Las Vegas.